 You can always change those settings back -- down at the bottom of your news feed is a link to "Edit Options".

 Did you know that your friends can share information about you with applications they install, whether or not you have the application installed?
 This Facebook video offers tips on how to control what information is shared with applications.

-The Office of Communications receives many requests to set up departmental Facebook pages.
+The Office of Communications and Marketing receives many requests to set up departmental Facebook pages.
 Before contacting the office, we ask that you determine if you truly need a Facebook Page or if your content can be supported by the established College social media accounts by using this guide.

 If you've determined you need a Facebook Page, please consider best practices.

 Blocking People and Applications

 This Facebook video has information on blocking people and applications, at the 2:20 mark.

 Did you get a Facebook message from a friend that said something like, "Hey, check out this video of me!"?
 Chances are, that was a spam email designed to deliver malware to your account and computer.
 If you don't recognize the sender, the subject line seems suspect, or there is no reason for them to send you the link... delete the message without opening it.
 This video has tips on bogus Facebook messages (just after the 5:15 mark).

 Never give out your Facebook password or login information.
 Treat it as carefully as you would your personal email and banking accounts.

 If you decide to delete your Facebook account, the process isn't as easy as you might think.
 Here's a walk-through of the steps required.